puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/conditional_statements.md

 - execute: FACTER_operatingsystem=Debian puppet apply --noop /etc/puppetlabs/puppet/environments/production/modules/accounts/tests/init.pp
 {% endtask %}

-The Learning VM is running CentOS, so to test what would happen on a Debian OS you'll have to override the `operatingsystem` fact with a little environment variable magic.
-To provide a custom value for any facter fact as you run a `puppet apply`, you can include `FACTER_factname=new_value` before your new terminal command.
+The Learning VM is running CentOS, but to test our conditional logic, we want to see what would happen on a Debian system.
+Luckily, we can use a little environment variable magic to override the `operatingsystem` fact for a test run.
+To provide a custom value for any facter fact as you run a `puppet apply`, you can include `FACTER_factname=new_value` before your command.

-Combining this with the `--noop` flag, you can do a quick test of how your manifest would run on a different system before setting up a full testing environment.
+Combine this with the `--noop` flag, to do a quick test of how your manifest would run on a different system.

     FACTER_operatingsystem=Debian puppet apply --noop accounts/tests/init.pp